-A SENSE OF WELLBEING A SOCIAL GLUE 6
+A SENSE OF WELLBEING A SOCIAL GLUE 63

-$^{127~{\}sf Aked\,J.\,et\,al.}, \textit{Five\,Ways\,to\,Wellbeing.}~{\sf New\,Economics\,Foundation}, 2008.~{\sf https://neweconomics.org/2008/10/five-ways-to-wellbeing}$

-128 Ibid, online.

-129 Five Ways to Wellbeing at Work: Toolkit.
-Mental Health Foundation of New Zealand and Health Promotion Agency, New Zealand, 2017. https://www.mentalhealth.org.nz/assets/5-ways-toolkit/Five-Ways-to-Wellbeing-at-Worknew.pdf 130 Parker C. New Zealand will have a new well-being budget, says Jacinda Ardern.'
-World Economic Forum Annual General Meeting, 2019. https://www.weforum.org/agenda/2019/01/new-zealand-s-new-well-being-budget-will-fix-broken-politics-says-jacinda-ardern/ THE HEART OF THE MATTER FROM SOCIAL POISON TO SOCIAL GLUE The constantly evolving picture of Greater Manchester that this narrative has explored, presents us with a complex web of possibilities and challenges, made all the more demanding by our changed understanding of life lived through a pandemic and the inevitable multiple impacts that the years ahead will bring.
+129 Aked J. et al., Five Ways to Wellbeing.
+New Economics Foundation, 2008. https://neweconomics.org/2008/10/five-ways-to-wellbeing

+THE HEART OF THE MATTER

+FROM SOCIAL POISON TO SOCIAL GLUE

+The constantly evolving picture of GM that this narrative has explored presents us with a complex web of possibilities and challenges.
+This is made all the more demanding by our changed understanding of life lived through a pandemic and the inevitable multiple impacts that the years ahead will bring.
 A Social Glue began with an acknowledgement that inequalities and premature mortality rates are unfair, unjust and unacceptable, and it sounded a call to action.
 Participation in culture and the arts, I have suggested, might offer routes to social change and a means to interrogate the underpinning factors that fuel inequalities and foment social disquiet.
-In an analysis of the riots that swept through UK cities in 2011, Richard Wilkinson and Kate Pickett describe the inequalities that lay behind them as toxic and that "... as tobacco is a physiological poison, Britain's high levels of inequality are a social poison that increases the risks of a wide range of social ills."131 They remind us that the contributory factors to this social poison are well known: "lack of community, family difficulties, low social mobility, poor relations between police and young people and consumerism."
+In an analysis of the riots that swept through UK cities in 2011, Richard Wilkinson and Kate Pickett describe the inequalities that lay beneath them as toxic, saying that just "as tobacco is a physiological poison, Britain's high levels of inequality are a social poison that increases the risks of a wide range of social ills".
+131 They remind us that the contributory factors to this social poison are well known: "lack of community, family difficulties, low social mobility, poor relations between police and young people and consumerism".
 They suggest that this social poison works by emphasising the disparity between the richest and poorest in society, where money and status become the measure of personal worth.
-Their research-informed thesis is blunt: "antisocial societies cause antisocial behaviour."
-133 With the shadow of the Peterloo Massacre in 1819 etched into the collective identity of the people of this city-region, we can never forget the peaceful protest that saw around 60,000 people demanding political reform of an unequal system which served the status quo in favour of the elite.
+Their research-informed thesis is blunt:

+"antisocial societies cause antisocial behaviour".
+133

+The shadow of the 1819 Peterloo Massacre is etched into the collective identity of the people of this city region.
+We can never forget the peaceful protest that saw around 60,000 people demanding reform of an unequal system which favoured the elite.
 The cavalry charge to suppress the crowd killed 18 people and injured approximately 600 others.
-The enduring and unequivocal message sent to Whitehall, then as now, is that Greater Manchester in fact does do things differently, it values its citizens and workers and values the places that make up the diverse communities of this cosmopolitan city-region.
-And the most recent demonstration of this was the mayor of the city-region standing against the chaotic national mismanagement of the pandemic.
-As its citizens and workers reeled from the terrorist attack on the Manchester Arena in 2017, the people and the streets seemed somehow galvanised.
-A collective sense of civic solidarity was palpable and as we've seen, people expressed a deep empathy for each other, made manifest in acts of care and compassion and through creativity.
-Like some seemingly invisible rhizome that nurtures and is nourished by its environment, the threads of care and creativity have become more visible
+The enduring and unequivocal message sent to Whitehall, then as now, is that GM does things differently; it values its citizens and workers and the places that make up the diverse communities of this cosmopolitan city region.
+The most recent demonstration of this was the mayor standing against the chaotic national mismanagement of the pandemic.

+As people reeled from the 2017 terrorist attack on the Manchester Arena the streets seemed somehow galvanised.
+A collective sense of civic solidarity was palpable, and, as we've seen, people expressed a deep empathy for each other, made manifest in acts of care and compassion and through creativity.
+Like some seemingly invisible rhizome that nurtures and is nourished by its environment, the threads of care and creativity have become more visible over these last months.

-ABOVE EXTINCTION REBELLION Extinction Rebellion at Manchester Histories.
+ABOVE EXTINCTION REBELLION

+Extinction Rebellion at Manchester Histories.
 Image, Jonathan Keenan.